thomaskioko/tv-maniac/README.md

 - Run `./gradlew generateBuildKonfig`

 ### iOS Setup
-- Navigate to ios Dir & run `pod deintegrate && pod install`
-- Open `.xcworkspace` & not `.xcodeproj`
+- Navigate to ios directory & open `.xcworkspace` & not `.xcodeproj`

 ## Libraries Used